 We are encouraged to return to our normal life routines where possible whilst at the same time being mindful of our own and others’ safety.
-For many people this means using public transport.
+For many people, this means using public transport.

-We asked our panel of disabled and older people what their expectations and experiences were of using public transport and what would give them confidence to return as passengers.
+We asked our panel of disabled and older people what their expectations and experiences were of using public transport and what would give them the confidence to return as passengers.

-64% of respondents who normally use public transport say they have not travelled by public transport at all since the start of the covid-19 pandemic.
+64% of respondents who normally use public transport say they have not travelled by public transport at all since the start of the COVID-19 pandemic.

 “It is not safe and there is no one making sure people wear masks, that includes staff and police, there needs to be extra staff and security”